fadlykayo/H8-Phase-0/README.md

 ## About Me

->_Hi, I am Fadly Kayo and this is my first webpage.
+>_Hi, I am Fadly Kayo and this is my webpage.
 I am pursuing my dream as a game developer.
 Do you share the same dream?
 Want to make a simple game together?
 Feel free to contact me at:_
 >* _Facebook: [Fadly Kayo](https://www.facebook.com/fadlykayo)_
 >* _E-mail: f_kayo@yahoo.com_
 >* _Slack: @fadlykayo_

+Check out my pre-release mini game apk: [Forest Run](https://github.com/fadlykayo/fadlykayo.github.io/releases)

 ## About This Site

->_This time I'd like to cover up some new skills on how to use Markdown to format text.
+>_This time I'd like to cover up some skills on how to use Markdown to format text.
 I'm using a free online Markdown editor called Dillinger as I am editing this page._

 **Learn More About Markdown**
-_Week 1, Day 4_

 ![Markdown Image](https://cargo.dcurt.is/markdown_mark_small.png)